Stockholm Travel Guide

 When you visit Stockholm, you will find some top attractions, which tell a lot about the history of Stockholm.

-Town (Gamla Stan) is a "must see".
+Town (Gamla Stan) is a "must-see".
 This maintained part of Stockholm goes back to 1252.
-Covered by the atmospheric mixture of buildings surrounded on all sides by a latticework of medieval lanes and alleyways.
+Covered by the atmospheric mixture of buildings surrounded by a latticework of medieval lanes and alleyways.

-In connection with your sightseeing through the historic narrow alleyways, don`t forget to visit the Royal Palace, the Stockholm Cathedral (Storkyrkan) and the central square.
+In connection with sightseeing through the historic narrow alleyways, don`t forget to visit Royal attractions such as the Royal Palace, the Stockholm Cathedral (Storkyrkan) and the central square.

-For culture lovers, the capital is covered by interesting museums of all kinds, whatever you want to see historical-cultural museums like the National Museum or the ABBA Museum from the world-famous Swedish music group.
+For culture lovers, the capital is covered by fascinating museums of all kinds, whatever you want to see, historical-cultural museums like the National Museum or the ABBA Museum from the world-famous Swedish music group.

 Why not take a relaxing boat trip in the archipelago and enjoy the fresh air and the impressive sights of Stockholm from the sea?